Dashi-Media/easy-pricing-tables-free/readme.txt

 * Add unique ID element to every call to action button

 = 1.7 =
-* Add Custom CSS Feature
+* Add Custom Pricing Table CSS Feature

 = 1.6.1.1 =
-* Tiny CSS fix (user interface)
+* Tiny CSS fix (Easy Pricing Tables user interface)

 = 1.6.1 =
 * Small user interface improvements

 = 1.6.0.3 =
-* Confirmed compatibility with WordPress 4.0
+* Confirmed Easy Pricing Tables compatibility with WordPress 4.0

 = 1.6.0.2 =
-* Confirmed compatibility with WordPress 3.9.2
+* Confirmed Easy Pricing Tables compatibility with WordPress 3.9.2
-* Updated to Drip API v2.0

 = 1.6.0.1 =
-* Fixed a minor issue that occured while deploying v1.6 that caused 'Automatically match Row Height' to not work.
+* Fixed a minor issue that occured while deploying Easy Pricing Tables v1.6 that caused 'Automatically match Row Height' to not work.

 = 1.6 =
-* Automatically match Row Height - feature.
+* Automatically match Pricing Table Row Height - feature.
 For all newly created tables, all rows will now be forced to be of the same height using JS (you can activate/deactivate this in Design -> General Settings -> Automatically match Row Height)

 = 1.5.5 =
-* Fixed a JS bug (jquery-ui loaded in non easy-pricing-tables post-types)
+* Fixed a JS bug in the Easy Pricing Tables backend (jquery-ui loaded in non easy-pricing-tables post-types)

 = 1.5.4 =